-5.22 SECTION 53: BUDGET PROCESSES AND RELATED MATTERS
+4.21 SECTION 53: BUDGET PROCESSES AND RELATED MATTERS

-5.22.1 The Executive Mayor of the Municipality must:

-- (a) Provide general political guidance over the annual budget process and the priorities that guide the preparation of each budget.
-In order to perform this function, the Executive Mayor must establish a budget steering committee which must consist of at least the following persons: - The councilors responsible for financial matters; - The Municipal Manager - The Chief Financial Officer - Senior managers responsible for at least the three largest votes in the municipality; - Manager responsible for budgeting; - Manager responsible for planning and - Manager responsible for infrastructure - (b) Co-ordinate the annual revision of the IDP, as well as the preparation of the annual budget, and determine how the IDP is to be taken into account or is to be revised for purposes of such budget. - (c) Take all reasonable steps to ensure that the Council approves the annual budget before the start of the financial year to which it relates, and that the Municipality's Services Delivery and Budget Implementation Plan is approved within twentyeight days after the approval of the budget.
+- 4.21.1 The Executive Mayor of the Municipality must: - (a) Provide general political guidance over the annual budget process and the priorities that guide the preparation of each budget.
+In order to perform this function, the Executive Mayor must establish a budget steering committee which must consist of at least the following persons: - The councilors responsible for financial matters; - The Municipal Manager

-- (d) Ensure that the annual performance agreements for the Municipal Manager and the senior managers of the municipality are linked to measurable performance objectives which are approved with the budget and the Service Delivery and Budget Implementation Plan. - 5.22.2 The Executive Mayor must promptly report to the council and the MEC for Local Government any delay in tabling the annual budget, approving the service delivery and Budget Implementation plan or signing the annual performance agreements. - 5.22.3 The Executive Mayor must further ensure that the service delivery targets and quarterly performance indicators, and the monthly projections of revenues and expense in the Service Delivery and Budget Implementation plan, are made public not later than fourteen days after these matters have been approved; and that the performance agreements of the Municipal Manager and other senior official are similarly made public not later than fourteen days after their approval.
+- The Chief Financial Officer - Senior managers responsible for at least the three largest votes in the municipality; - Manager responsible for budgeting; - Manager responsible for planning and - Manager responsible for infrastructure - (b) Co-ordinate the annual revision of the IDP, as well as the preparation of the annual budget, and determine how the IDP is to be taken into account or is to be revised for purposes of such budget. - (c) Take all reasonable steps to ensure that the Council approves the annual budget before the start of the financial year to which it relates, and that the Municipality's Services Delivery and Budget Implementation Plan is approved within twenty-eight days after the approval of the budget. - (d) Ensure that the annual performance agreements for the Municipal Manager and the senior managers of the municipality are linked to measurable performance objectives which are approved with the budget and the Service Delivery and Budget Implementation Plan. - 4.21.2 The Executive Mayor must promptly report to the council and the MEC for Local Government any delay in tabling the annual budget, approving the service delivery and Budget Implementation plan or signing the annual performance agreements. - 4.21.3 The Executive Mayor must further ensure that the service delivery targets and quarterly performance indicators, and the monthly projections of revenues and expense in the Service Delivery and Budget Implementation plan, are made public not later than fourteen days after these matters have been approved; and that the performance agreements of the Municipal Manager and other senior official are similarly made public not later than fourteen days after their approval.

-5.23 SECTION 68: BUDGET PREPARATION
+4.22 SECTION 68: BUDGET PREPARATION

-- 5.23.1 The Municipal Manager must assist the Executive Mayor in performing the assigned budgetary functions and; - 5.23.2 must provide the Executive Mayor with administration support, operational resources and the information necessary to perform these functions.
+- 4.22.1 The Municipal Manager must assist the Executive Mayor in performing the assigned budgetary functions and; - 4.22.2 must provide the Executive Mayor with administration support, operational resources and the information necessary to perform these functions.

-5.24 SECTION 69: BUDGET IMPLEMENTATION
+4.23 SECTION 69: BUDGET IMPLEMENTATION

-- 5.24.1 The Municipal Manager is responsible for implementing the budget, and must take reasonable steps to ensure that: - (a) funds are spent in accordance with the budget - (b) expense are reduced if expected revenues are less than projected; and - (c) revenues and expenses are properly monitored - 5.24.2 The Municipal Manager must prepare any adjustments budget when such budget is necessary and submit it to the Executive Mayor for consideration and tabling in council.

-5.24.3 The Municipal Manager must submit a draft Service Delivery and Budget

-Implementation plan to the Executive Mayor fourteen days after the annual budget has been approved, and must also within the same period submit draft of the annual performance agreements to the Executive Mayor.
+4.23.1 The Municipal Manager is responsible for implementing the budget, and must take reasonable steps to ensure that:

+- (a) funds are spent in accordance with the budget - (b) expense are reduced if expected revenues are less than projected; and - (c) revenues and expenses are properly monitored - 4.23.2 The Municipal Manager must prepare any adjustments budget when such budget is necessary and submit it to the Executive Mayor for consideration and tabling in council. - 4.23.3 The Municipal Manager must submit a draft Service Delivery and Budget Implementation plan to the Executive Mayor fourteen days after the annual budget has been approved, and must also within the same period submit draft of the annual performance agreements to the Executive Mayor. - 4.24 Section 70: Impending Shortfall, Overspending and Overdrafts - 4.24.1 The Municipal Manager must report in writing to the Council any impending Shortfall in the annual revenue budget, as well as any impending overspending, together with the steps taken to prevent or rectify these problem.